chapel-lang/chapel/doc/release/README.tasks.rst

 statements.
 Tasks are computations that can conceptually execute concurrently, though they may or may not do so in practice.
 Tasks are executed using threads, which are the tasking layer's mechanism for executing work in parallel.

-The implementation of tasks and threads depends on the target platform ($CHPL_TARGET_PLATFORM) and tasking package ($CHPL_TASKS) selected by the user.
-For an introduction to these variables, refer to README.chplenv.
+[NOAKES and RONAWHO: This section takes some care to define "task" but leaves "thread" and "tasking layer" more or less undefined.
+Possibly a smal introduction to these terms?]

 All tasking layers support configuration constants to control system resources such as the number of threads used to execute tasks and the